Cameron Toshack: Pafos FC

 In December 2019, Toshack was appointed manager of Pafos FC.
 When he joined, the club had achieved only three wins in 13 games and was battling for survival in the Cypriot First Division.
 Toshack had just 14 fit players available for his first three matches.
 He prompted a revival for Pafos, picking up 16 of the 18 points on offer.
 Before his arrival, the club averaged 0.9 points per game in the 2019–20 league season but, under Toshack, this doubled to 1.8 points.
 Notable victories included a 2–0 win over APOEL FC, the Cypriot First Division leaders and champions of the last seven seasons.
 In February 2020, Toshack won the Cypriot First Division's Manager of the Month award.
 He left the club in October 2020, having claimed the highest win percentage in the club's history.

 Leeds United

-On February 28, 2022, Toshack was appointed assistant coach to Jesse Marsch at Leeds United, the first member of staff appointed following the sacking of Marcelo Bielsa.
+On 28 February 2022, Toshack was appointed assistant coach to Jesse Marsch at Leeds United, the first member of staff appointed following the sacking of Marcelo Bielsa.

+Moving to Asia

+In October 2025, Toshack reunited with former Leeds United assistant coach Mark Jackson who also work under Jesse Marsch at Leeds United where Toshack would join Jackson as his assistant coach at Thai League 1 club Buriram United.
+Later in September 2026, Toshack would then move to Singapore Premier League club Lion City Sailors joining Jackson as his assistant coach at the club.